nhuse/phase-4-debugging-network-requests-lab/README.md

 - Add a new toy when the toy form is submitted

-  - How I debugged:
+  - How I debugged: Figured out what error was thrown by going to networks tab in chrome.
+Saw NameError (uninitialized constant ToysController::Toys).
+From there, I was able to tell it was coming from the ToysController class and since we were using the update action, I was able to find the problem There was an extra s on Toy.create().

 - Update the number of likes for a toy

-  - How I debugged:
+  - How I debugged: Figured out what error was thrown by going to networks tab in chrome.
+I was able to dictate that the update action method was not rendering any JSON.
+Added render json: and it works.

 - Donate a toy to Goodwill (and delete it from our database)

-  - How I debugged:
+  - How I debugged: Figured out what error was thrown by going to networks tab in chrome.
+I was able to find ActionController::RoutingError (No route matches [DELETE] "/toys/2").
+Added the :destroy action to :toys resources and everything works.